CocoTheDev/Google-Landing-page/readme.md

 When design broke, we call this breakpoint, so normally I should use media query to re-size every element at this breakpoint.
 But I want to try another thing, a little more complicate but maybe worth it.

-My next goal is to make all elements sizes dynamics, so I will use the method calc() to write less code as possible, and make everything responsive.
+My next goal is to make all elements sizes dynamics, so I will use the method calc() and vh units to write less code as possible, and make everything responsive.
 Let's try.

+3) ### How make responsive
+- Using 100% width instead of 100vw/vh for header, main and footer
+- Use vh to set the height of nav, main, and footer sections

 ##  Time to do: